How to create a great study plan!

 Reading: Reading academic texts relevant to your topic is an important, but time-consuming, part of many degrees.
 Make sure you read the texts well in advance to leave enough time to revise or recap them during revision.

-Note-taking: Effective note-taking is key to starting off any good project and using time to make useful notes will help you in the long run of your assessment.
+Note-taking: Effective note-taking is key to starting any good project and using time to make useful notes will help you in the long run of your assessment.
 The key to making good notes is to make sure you are not just re-writing what the author is saying!
-The Cornell note system is one great method to use when making notes but if you’d like to brush up on your note-taking technique have a look at this My Learning Essentials resource on Note-making.
+The Cornell note system is one great method to use when making notes but if you’d like to brush up on your note-taking techniques, have a look at this My Learning Essentials resource on Note-making.

 Reflection: Reflecting upon what knowledge you already know, want to know and what you have learnt (also known as the KWL technique) is a good way to review what stage you are at with learning a topic.
 Putting in some time to do this when tackling revision will help you to ensure that your time is spent appropriately.